 What you need to know

-Regardless of the flavor, IRAs are generally divided using your Divorce Decree and a Letter of Instruction signed by the IRA owner and addressed to the financial institution where the IRA is held (often called the IRA Custodian).
+Regardless of the format, IRAs are generally divided using your Divorce Decree and a Letter of Instruction signed by the IRA owner and addressed to the financial institution where the IRA is held (often called the IRA Custodian).

 Once your Divorce Decree has been entered with the court and a certified copy is available, the division process can take a few days or weeks.